 Come to think of it, Yuan would be excellent at leading such a project!

 Note: Names have been modified to protect the innocent.

-And make sure you register for our upcoming webinar which dives a bit deeper into inclusion and diversity challenges around the world:
+And make sure to check out our On Demand webinar which dives a bit deeper into inclusion and diversity challenges around the world:

 Janet Mi is a Director of Consulting for Aperian Global has significant talent management field experience across China, the United States, and Asia, with particular focus on talent acquisition, talent deployment, and leadership development.
 She holds a Bachelor’s degree from Cornell University in Ithaca, New York, and is certified in MBTI, NLP, Situational Leadership II as well as several Lominger Leadership Architecture Suite offerings: Learning Agility, CHOICES, and Interview Architect.
 She is also a certified coach through IECL in Australia.